 Moscow is Russia’s capital city and is located in the European part of the country’s vast territory.
 Currently, the city has more than 12 million inhabitants.
 It remains the political and economic center of the country, and its cultural life surpasses that of other Russian cities.

-According to the 2013 Forbes List, Moscow has surpassed New York as the city with the greatest number of billionaires for the fourth time in five years.
+According to the 2014 Forbes List, Moscow has surpassed New York as the city with the greatest number of billionaires for the fourth time in five years.
 Although you don’t need to be a billionaire to be able to afford living in Moscow, it certainly doesn’t come cheap.
-According to the annual Mercer survey, Moscow has made the top four of the world’s most expensive expatriate cities for ten years.
-Housing, schooling and medical costs make up the largest chunk of the expat budget.
+According to the annual Mercer survey, Moscow made the top four of the world’s most expensive expatriate cities for ten years running.
+However, that changed in 2013 and 2014 when the Russian ruble lost its value against the US dollar.
+Housing, schooling, and medical costs make up the largest chunk of the expat budget.

 The city has a humid continental climate.
 You are likely to experience a true Russian winter — very long and very cold.
 Summers, on the other hand, are usually quite warm.
 So you will have enough opportunities during your time in Moscow to enjoy the city during the summer months.